Jawny-E/nRF_SWD/README.md

 ```
 > Hint! most .bin files must be uploaded with offset=0 so don't change it unless you know whats up

+**So, you want to make your own program for the nRF?**

+First of all I recommend going through the [Nordic Deveoplment Academy: SDK Fundamentals](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/) and follow their setup and installation guides.
+Then when you have made your first build lets find the .bin file.
+I should be located in your application folder -> build -> zephyr -> zephyr.bin.
+For simple projects like blinky and basic GPIO there will only be this .bin file as far as I've found.
+For more advnaced builds there might be more causing you issues.
+While I have not looked into this more spesifically than a couple of DevZone threads, you can use a tool such as srec_cat.exe to combine .bin files or use the full .hex file to create a "filled" .bin file.

+*Whats the difference between .hex and .bin?*

+So, a .bin file is in short terms a bunch of 0's and 1's in the same order as it will be stored in the flash memory.
+It only stores what goes into the memory, nothing about addresses.
+They therefore usually start at offset=0.
+However, if there is a looooong sequence of no-information the compiler might opt to skip ahead and create another .bin file starting at another offset.
+The .hex file is usually larger, but it always contains all information about addresses and data.
+It has it's own format that needs to broken down before data can be written.
+You can find more about the [Intel Hex format here](https://developer.arm.com/documentation/ka003292/latest/).
+It also offers checksums and record types to keep file-transfer more secure

+>In summary: the .bin file is just a long sequence of data, whilst the .hex file stores all information about memory location alongside the data

 ## About the project <a name="about"></a>
 ### Coding Philosophy <a name="philosophy"></a>
 - All changes will be peer-reviewed before entering main, a pull-request must be approved or commented on by another user before merging